• Sign In

 Conservation Status: A Genus at Risk

-The most significant wave of IUCN Red List assessments for Copiapoa occurred between 2009 and 2013, led by the IUCN Cactus and Succulent Plants Specialist Group, responding to increasing reports of poaching and environmental stress in the early 2000s.
-For example, Copiapoa cinerascens was assessed as Vulnerable in 2013 due to ongoing over-collection.
-Since Red List assessments are species-specific and updated as new data emerge, many of these listings are now outdated.
-As of 2025, not all of the approximately 32 recognized species have been evaluated.
+Between 2009 and 2013, the IUCN Cactus and Succulent Plants Specialist Group conducted a wave of assessments in response to poaching and environmental stress.
+Copiapoa cinerascens, for example, was listed as Vulnerable in 2013 due to persistent over-collection.
+However, many of these evaluations are now outdated, and as of 2025, not all of the 32 recognized species have been formally reviewed.

-Despite existing protections, wild Copiapoa populations remain at risk due to a combination of environmental changes and ongoing human pressures:
+Despite legal frameworks, wild populations remain at risk due to a convergence of environmental and human pressures:

-Copiapoa rely on coastal fog for most of their moisture.
-Climate change has reduced both the frequency and reach of these fog events, destabilizing the fragile desert ecosystems they depend on.
+These cacti depend on coastal fog for moisture.
+Climate change has reduced fog frequency and reach, destabilizing fragile desert ecosystems.

 A Call for Ethical Cultivation

-The IUCN clearly states that collection of threatened plants and their seeds from wild populations is prohibited, except under strictly regulated conditions as part of approved conservation programs.
-Even seemingly minor seed collection can reduce genetic diversity and impair natural reproduction in already fragile populations.
+Protecting Copiapoa requires stronger habitat safeguards and greater responsibility among collectors.
+The IUCN states that collection of threatened plants and seeds from the wild is prohibited, except under regulated conservation programs.

 The world's largest copper and lithium strip mining operations are located in the Atacama Desert